durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. You are now prompted to Update your password.
 In the Current password field, enter the temporary password that you have provided earlier.

 1. In the New password field enter, **SC900-Lab**.
-In the Confirm your password field enter SC900-Lab, then select Sign in.
-Note: As a best practice, a more secure password should be used.
+In the Confirm your password field enter SC900-Lab, then select Sign in.  **Note**: As a best practice, a more secure password should be used.
 This password is chosen, for expediency and only for the purpose of this lab.

      ![](../Images/sc900-image20.png)